R-SE/algos/exercises.md

           ^
 ```

-**2.3-7:** We can use $nlogn$ time sorting if the numbers are not already sorted.
-For the search step, we can use $nlogn$ time to go through the array linearly, and for each element, do a binary search for its corresponding pair.
+**2.3-7:** We can use $n\log{}n$ time sorting if the numbers are not already sorted.
+For the search step, we can use $n\log{}n$ time to go through the array linearly, and for each element, do a binary search for its corresponding pair.
 Or better, we can do the search step in O(n) by using two pointers that begin at the ends of the array and slide inwards depending on whether the sum of the currently pointed-at numbers is greater or less than the value we're seeking.
 Illustrated below:
 ```
 [-7  1  5  8  13  26  33], 31
   ^                    ^       -7 + 33 = 26, 26 < 31, so move left pointer right